Library

 589K0

 Cai Dongfan's "Popular Romance of the Past Dynasties" takes official history as the classic and anecdotes as the weft.
 A set of books covers all aspects of China's history of more than two thousand years.
-This series uses the 1935 Shanghai Huiwentang Xinji Bookstore's printed version as the authoritative original, and also collects all the lithographic and thread-bound editions.
-Illustrations.
-Prefaces, genealogy diagrams, annotations written by Mr. Cai Dongfan himself, and later batches are advocated to maximize the original style of the book.
-One of the "Romance" series of books, it narrates the history of more than 250 years from Wang Mang's usurpation of the Han Dynasty to the founding of the Western Jin Dynasty.
-It has plain views, rich content, legal discussion, connotations of praise and blame, elegant and clear language, self-evaluation and self-annotation, both reason and interest, and can be regarded as popular.
-A classic historical work.
-The book draws its material carefully, mainly based on historical facts, and supplemented by unofficial records and notes.
-The Three Kingdoms part is different from Luo Guanzhong's "The Romance of the Three Kingdoms", which is divided into seven parts facts and three parts fiction.
+This series uses the 1935 Shanghai Huiwentang Xinji Bookstore's printed version as the authoritative original, and also collects all The illustrations in the lithographed and thread-bound edition retain the preface, lineage diagrams, and notes written by Mr. Cai Dongfan himself, advocating the original reading experience and maximizing the appearance of the original book.
+"Attached to the Three Kingdoms" is one of the series of books "Popular Romance of Cai Dongfan Dynasties".
+It narrates the history of more than 250 years from Wang Mang's usurpation of the Han Dynasty to the founding of the Western Jin Dynasty.
+It has plain views, rich content, legal discussion, connotations of praise and blame, elegant language, clear and clear language, self-evaluation and annotation, and interesting reasoning.
+It has both aspects and can be regarded as a classic of popular history.
+The book is careful in its material selection, focusing on historical facts and supplementing it with unofficial histories and notes.
+The Three Kingdoms part is different from Luo Guanzhong's "The Romance of the Three Kingdoms" which is divided into seven parts facts and three parts fiction.

 The Last Han Dynasty: Romance of the Ming Dynasty (part 2)